In This Article

 Simona Lamsodyte

-Glassdoor is a review site that contains valuable data such as employee ratings for companies, employee feedback, salary ranges, job listings, and interview experiences.
+The Glassdoor website is a review site that contains valuable company data, such as employee ratings for companies, employee feedback, salary data, job listings, and interview experiences.

-When you try to use Glassdoor, you are soon met with a popup that requires you to submit information about a company that you work at in order to continue using the site.
-This might give an impression that it is hard to scrape the site, and that you need to use a complicated set of techniques to do that.
+When you try to run a Glassdoor search, you’re soon met with a pop-up that requires you to create an account and submit a review, salary data, or interview experience to continue viewing data.
+It might give the impression that it’s hard to scrape Glassdoor, and that you need to use a complicated set of techniques to bypass the dynamic content.

 glassdoor 1.png

-One of the best tools to use for this purpose is Python together with the Playwright library for browser automation.
-Playwright enables you to mimic a real user doing actions in the web interface, which together with using proxies can be good enough for most scraping purposes.
+One of the best tools to use for this purpose is a Python script together with the Playwright library for browser automation.
+Playwright enables you to mimic a real user doing actions in the web interface, which, together with using proxies, can be good enough for most Glassdoor scraper purposes.

 How to Scrape Glassdoor Using Python

-This tutorial will show you how to scrape Glassdoor job listings using Python and Playwright.
-The same technique can also be used to scrape employer data
+We’ll focus on showing you how to scrape job listings using Python and Playwright.
+The same technique can also be used to gather company data.

 Setup